-Youth's labour market experiences were captured, in addition to the first job after leaving full-time schooling, if this event occurred prior to 2001.
+Youth's labour market experiences were captured, in addition to the first job after leaving full-time schooling, if this event occurred prior to 2005.
 "Open" jobs from the previous cycle were confirmed for eligibility.
-Start and stop dates were collected for a maximum of six jobs the respondent worked at between January 2000 and December 2001.
+Start and stop dates were collected for a maximum of six jobs the respondent worked at between January 2004 and December 2005.
 (Module P1).
 This job count included previous cycle "open" and eligible jobs and the current cycle eligible jobs.

 Open jobs were those at which a respondent worked during the previous cycle.
-They may have still been employed but not actually working at the job prior to January 2000 (temporary layoff, business slowdown, etc.).
-Respondents are asked if they are still working with that employer in Cycle 2 and/or whether they had returned to work for the employer.
+The respondent may have still been employed but not actually working at the job prior to January 2004 (temporary layoff, business slowdown, etc.).
+Respondents are asked if they are still working with that employer in Cycle 4 and/or whether they had returned to work for the employer.
 (See Eligibility, job).

-Further job details were collected on a maximum of four jobs the respondent worked at during the reference period (Module P2).
+Further job details were collected on a maximum of four jobs the respondent worked at during the Cycle 4 reference period (Module P2).
 These restrictions were imposed to limit the time of interview and minimise respondent burden.
-Findings from earlier testing of the survey (the YITS 2001 Pilot with youth aged 20-22) indicated that approximately 2% of youth held more than four jobs over a one-year period.